emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  September  27th Meetup
+#  October 25th Meetup

-Next meetup will be on Wednesday September 27th.
+Next meetup will be on Wednesday October 25th.

-Confirmed talks so far

-#### Daniel: Easy OTP management in Emacs

-Recently more and more sites are offering 2FA (Two-factor authentication) to their users, by providing means of one time password tokens.
-This talk is about explaining what OTPs are, and how to handle them from the comfort of your Emacs setup.

-#### Max: "Writing GPL code for profit (and fun)"

-Sharing experience of being paid for writing GPL code - where $$ comes from, where they don't come from (but should), where they could come from and how the (splurge?) future looks like.

-#### you?

-Ad-hoc lightning talks always welcome!
+No confirmed talks so far, therefore let us know if you have something you want to talk about, anything more or less Emacs related is welcome!

 ### Location